SherylPhilip/Couse-1---Data-Cleaning/README.md

 # Techncolabs_Internship_Prequisites ( Data Cleaning)
-This repository contains all the pre-requisite notebooks for my internship as a Data Analyst Intern at Technocolabs.
+This repository contains one of  the pre-requisite notebooks for my internship as a Data Analyst Intern at Technocolabs.

 It includes some of the micro-courses from kaggle.